Arpit's Newsletter read by 80000+ engineers

 Here's the video ⤵

-Super practical courses, with a no-nonsense approach, are designed to spark engineering curiosity and help you ace your career.
+Alongside my daily work, I also teach some highly practical courses, with a no-fluff no-nonsense approach, that are designed to spark engineering curiosity and help you ace your career.

 Weekly essays on real-world system design, distributed systems, or a deep dive into some super-clever algorithm.